WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - The function index of each array element is checked to be within the bounds of the [Code Section](#code-section) array.
+ - If any two exports have the same function string, validation fails.

+TODO: Memory exports (which require the presence of a Memory Section).

 #### Start Section